ChuChuIgbokwe/DeepReinforcementLearningNanodegree/p2_continuous-control/Report.md

 ### Ideas for Future Work
 **The submission has concrete future ideas for improving the agent's performance.**
+* Implementing other algorithms like PPO
+* Using prioritized experience replay to improve the performance of the DDPG algorithm
+* Attempting the project using pixel data as opposed to raw inputs

 ### Notes and Observations